Hedde/django-networth/README.md

            return value.
            if callable, receives the condition's result as its first argument.

+    note: 'result' is a reserved keyword which will simply return the output of the condition.

     note: it's perfectly legit to declare the same field twice.